ucbsoj/15sp-onlinenewspackages/_lessons/week2.md

 ]
 downloads:
 quizzes:
-assignment: Based on feedback from your story pitches, in your group prepare a detailed storyboard/wireframe of your selected story for presentation to the class.
+assignment: Based on feedback from the story pitches, each should prepare a detailed storyboard/wireframe of the selected story for presentation to the class.
 The storyboard should include a "low resolution" mock of the story, making sure to block out major sections of the presentation and denoting types of planned media.
 Post the storyboard online and submit a link to it in bCourse.
 While you show it to the class next week, be prepared to discuss any interactive elements, feeling free to show real-world examples that illustrate your ideas.
 Your storyboard is meant to help you start identifying the tasks ahead -- editorial, design and technical -- so you can start planning an approach to accomplish your vision.
 The storyboard is not a contract; you'll have opportunity to change course as your story elements start to come together and you have a better understanding of the production required to build the various pieces.
 ---